sigilmakes/improved-anvils/README.md

 as you quickly approach the "TOO EXPENSIVE" cap with half-enchanted gear.
 They also encourage or force the use of Mending, which is already overpowered.

-There is also, what can only be described as, a bug in vanilla.
-The game will prevent you from combining two items that cannot be combined;
-however, it will gladly allow you to rename the first item, destroying the second.

 This mod seeks to fix these issues.

 ## Changes